-This article will address the five critical reasons why completing incident reports within an organization is beneficial to the organization and the individuals within it.
+This article will address the five critical reasons why completing incident reports within an organization is beneficial to both the organization and its individuals.

 - Accident Prevention